KDsMoped/what_the_hack/README.md

     + Add new Gradle Task before `Make`
         * Gradle project: `project`
         * Tasks: `texturePacker`
+    + If you're using the master branch setup another Gradle Task before `Make` to compile the protobuf file
+        * Gradle project: `project:core`
+        * Tasks: `generateCoreProto`
 - For an android build setup accordingly
 - Hit run and enjoy!